Convenient teacher-friendly M.S.Ed. program options

 Graduate Certificate in Curriculum and Instruction

 Select any five courses that contribute to your professional development to earn the Graduate Certificate in Curriculum and Instruction.
-The number of credits required for the certificate will vary between 15 credits and 18 credits depending upon the courses selected.
+The number of credits required for the certificate will vary between 15 credits and 18 credits depending upon the credit assigned to each course.
 We advise that the research courses be taken in order if those are selected.
 After you complete the graduate certificate, you may apply to continue to the master’s degree and complete the remaining courses to earn the degree.